Recent Resource Changes

 - Clearwater Public Utilities is suspending termination of city utility services for non-payment for 30 days starting March 17.
 Utility customers can go to their nearby 7/11, Family Dollar, or CVS store to make a cash payment.
 Utility customers can pay their bills online at myclearwater.com/ebill.

-- Pinellas County Utilities is suspending all disconnections of water and wastewater service for non-payment – effective immediately for 30 days.
+- Pinellas County Utilities is suspending all disconnections of water and wastewater service for non-payment until May 16, 2020.
 More information can be found on the Pinellas County website.

 - Teco Electric and Gas has suspended disconnection for non-payment through April.
 For more information, visit the Teco website.